Bagumbayan, Sultan Kudarat: Economy

-Known for its gold and copper deposits, Bagumbayan is Central Mindanao’s new source for export-quality banana and pineapple.
-Super Green Agricultural Developers Corp.
+Bagumbayan, known for its gold and copper deposits, has emerged as a growing source of export-quality banana and pineapple in Central Mindanao.
+Companies such as Super Green Agricultural Developers Corp.
 (Sugadco) and SUMIFRU Inc. developed 256 ha of banana and pineapple plantations in Barangay Kinayao, Bagumbayan town, starting May, 2008.
 5 other barangays in the town will later be developed for banana, namely: Bai Saripinang, Daguma, Kapaya, Tuka, Poblacion and Busok.